DND –> D&D Classes

 When playing any class, it’s essential to understand the core mechanics that govern their abilities.
 This includes knowing how spells work if you’re playing a spellcasting class, or how to maximize your combat efficiency if you’re in a more physical role.
 Additionally, consider your role within the party: Are you a frontline defender, a damage dealer, or a support character?
 How your class functions in combat, during exploration, and within social encounters will greatly influence how you play.

-Tips for How to Play a Bard in D&D 5e
+Tips on How to Play a Bard in D&D 5e

 Bards are the quintessential jack-of-all-trades.
 With their diverse skillset, they can adapt to nearly any situation.
 They are spellcasters who draw on the magic of music and storytelling, with abilities that can bolster their allies, confound their enemies, and persuade just about anyone.
 Playing a Bard effectively means embracing versatility and often serving as the party’s face during social interactions.